otsaloma/gaupol/INSTALL.md

     python3 setup.py clean install [--prefix=...]

-Developers or packagers interested in installing aeidon and gaupol separately, see the file 'README.aeidon'.
+Developers or packagers interested in installing aeidon and gaupol separately, see the file README.aeidon.md.

 Uninstallation
 ==============